-Permissible development in a sub-precinct may not occur unless a detailed plan for the sub-precinct (sub-precinct plan) has been approved or the ULDA advises that, in its opinion, a sub-precinct plan is not required as the development will not compromise the principles and outcomes of the sub-precinct and will not unreasonably prejudice the opportunities for the development of the remaining area in the sub-precinct.
+Permissible development in a sub-precinct may not occur unless a detailed plan for the sub-precinct (sub-precinct plan) has been approved or the ULDA advises that, in its opinion, a sub-precinct plan is not required as the development will not compromise the intent and outcomes of the sub-precinct and will not unreasonably prejudice the opportunities for the development of the remaining area in the sub-precinct.

-In respect of the first permissible development that requires a sub-precinct development application (application for consideration in principle).
+In respect of the first permissible development that requires a sub-precinct plan, a UDA development application relating to all land in the sub-precinct and a sub-precinct plan must be made.